We All Know:

 - Also, pick up the large pieces of debris (or) food items sort of like that as the robot vacuum movement might make the stains on the carpet.

 - Ensure your robot vacuum fully charged.
 (Optional, as the robot vacuums listed above has recharge and resume feature, human supervision is not needed for plugin and plug-outs).
 If the task is done or the battery gets low, it will automatically go back to the docking station.

 - Run the robot vacuum.
 Let it clean for you.

 - Select the mode you need. only a few robot vacuums offer modes.
 The most useful one is the spot cleaning mode useful for cleaning the dirt spots needed to be clean more.

 - If you think the carpets need some more cleaning, you can run it twice or thrice.
 Usually, to say, Robot vacuums enlisted in this guide has dirt detect technology.
 So it doesn’t give a chance (to you) to point a finger at.

-Thick Carpets Maintenace Tips and Tricks
+Thick Carpets Maintenace Tips:

 - Empty the robot vacuum’s dirt bin as often as needed.

 - Replace HEPA filter every three months.
 If you are an allergy sufferer or in the home with allergy sufferers, this is highly recommended.

 - Do not use any brushes or the robot vacuum with brushed roll on your thick rugs as you don’t want to age your rug before its lifetime.